Lucky Wahyu

-Lucky Wahyu Dwi Permana (born 1 April 1990) is an Indonesian professional footballer who plays as a defensive midfielder for Liga 2 club Bekasi City.
+Lucky Wahyu Dwi Permana (born 1 April 1990) is an Indonesian professional footballer who plays as a defensive midfielder for Liga 4 club Persida Sidoarjo.

 Club career

 Sulut United

 He was signed for Sulut United to play in Liga 2 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Sriwijaya

 In 2021, Lucky Wahyu signed a contract with Indonesian Liga 2 club Sriwijaya.

 International career

 In 2009, Lucky Wahyu represented the Indonesia U-23, in the 2009 Southeast Asian Games.